• Skip to primary navigation

 Driving

-Driving to Fortuna from Liberia and San Jose takes around 3.5 hours one way.
+Driving to Fortuna from Liberia and San Jose takes around 3.5 hours one way in a rental car.
 You can read about the Guanacaste to Arenal drive and the driving San Jose to Arenal in these posts.
-If you’re renting a car, make sure to take advantage of our Costa Rica car rental discount.
+If you’re coming from Guanacaste, you can stop by Rio Celeste on the way to see the sky blue river.
+Make sure to take advantage of our Costa Rica car rental discount.

 Boat

-If you are coming from Monteverde, you can take the taxi-boat across Lake Arenal.
+If you are coming from Monteverde, you can take the taxi-boat-taxi across Lake Arenal.
 Costs from $50 USD per person.

 Adventure transfers